mergik/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## 0x04.
 Python - More Data Structures: Set, Dictionary

+This project explores the use of sets and dictionaries in Python, focusing on their properties and methods.
+It covers operations like addition, removal, and membership testing.

+Key concepts covered in this project include:
+- Creating and manipulating sets
+- Using set methods and functions
+- Understanding set operations like union, intersection, and difference
+- Working with dictionaries

 | File Name | Description     |
 | ------------ | ------------    |
 | `0-square_matrix_simple.py`     | Computes the square of each element in a matrix and returns the result.    |